SocratesCodes/doc/docs/development/core.md

 Setup MinIO with the following guide: [here](../additional setup/minio.md) for more details.
 For quick setup, below is the command to run MinIO locally:

+!!! info "MinIO credentials"
     Change the `ROOTNAME` and `CHANGEME123` to your own and keep them somewhere safe as it is required for the next step.

 ```bash
 podman run \
    -p 9000:9000 \